Particular/docs.particular.net/tutorials/nservicebus-101/lesson-5/tutorial.md

 You've completed the last lesson in NServiceBus 101: Messaging Basics.
 Over the span of this course, you've learned how to create endpoints, send and receive commands, publish events, and deal with message failures.

-If you're looking for more, consider trying one of our many [sample projects](/samples/), such as the [on-premise showcase] showing many different NServiceBus features working together, or see how to [use NServiceBus in an ASP.NET Core WebAPI application](/samples/web/send-from-aspnetcore-webapi/).
+If you're looking for more, consider trying one of our many [sample projects](/samples/), such as the [on-premise showcase](/samples/show-case/on-premise/) showing many different NServiceBus features working together.